ariannap13/laborunions/process-data/README.md

 Clean and merge the elections data obtained from the NLRB website with ``./process_national_reports.ipynb``.
 We share the final obtained dataset as a csv file.

+## Merging with petition filings data

+We are interested in elections for which there has been a petition between January 2015 and December 2024 and that have been held beetween Jan 2015 and Dec 2024.
+We merge the petition data and election data in ``./merge_petitions_elections.ipynb``.

 # Get online union activity data

 We first need to create and iteratively clean the hierarchy of unions (affiliation to AFL-CIO, main union, sub-union, district and local levels).